Haivision/srt/docs/API.md

 | `SRTO_CONNTIMEO`   | 1.1.2 | pre     | `int32_t` | msec   | 3000     | 0..    | W   | GSD+   |

 - Connect timeout.
 This option applies to the caller and rendezvous connection modes.
-The connect timeout is 10 times the value set for the rendezvous mode (which can be used as a workaround for this connection problem with earlier versions).
+For the rendezvous mode (see `SRTO_RENDEZVOUS`) the effective connection timeout will be 10 times the value set with `SRTO_CONNTIMEO`.

 ---